gregorias/findata-fetcher/README.md

 # findata-fetcher

-This project is a collection of scripts that automate fetching or scraping financial data from financial institutions' websites, e.g., Interactive Brokers, BCGE.
+This project is a collection of scripts that automate fetching statements or scraping financial data from financial institutions' websites, e.g., Interactive Brokers, BCGE.

 You can use the fetched data to process it into a different database, e.g., [hledupt](https://github.com/gregorias/hledupt) uses this data to produce plaintext accounting files.

+Currently implemented fetchers are:

+* BCGE's account statement
+* Charles Schwab's account history
+* Coop receipt PDF from gmail
+* Degiro's portfolio and account statements
+* Interactive Brokers' MTM summary statement
+* mBank's account statement

 ## Installation